orstavik/deadcaps/linux2/start.md

 This script is not yet good enough, so it hardcodes this keyboard into the startup command.

 4. Open `startup applications` from the task manager and add this script, for example: `sudo python3 ~/Desktop/deadcaps.py /dev/input/event8`
-   * debug the startup application, do: 'cat /var/log/syslog | grep deadcaps'
+   * debug the startup application, do: `cat /var/log/syslog | grep -B 3 -A 3 deadcaps`